Councils Caring For The Coastal Environment

 The SCCG stands on Country that always was and always will be Aboriginal land.
 The SCCG acknowledge the Traditional Custodians of the land and waters, and we show our respect for Elders past, present and future.
 We are committed to providing places in which Aboriginal people are included socially, culturally and economically through thoughtful and collaborative approaches to our work.

-Channel 9 NSW Beachwatch Program
+Future of the NSW Beachwatch Program